Locally Adaptive Federated Learning: Alternative design choices for FedSPS

 From AM-HM inequality we obtain

 Plugging in this into the above we get

 The required statement follows trivially from the above inequality. \end{enumerate} \end{proof}

-\subsection{FedSPS-Global experimental details}
+\subsubsection{FedSPS-Global experimental details}

 The implementation is done according to Algorithm \ref{algo_global_thoremversion}\footnote{Note that for any experiment in the Appendix that involves FedSPS-Global, we refer to FedSPS (from the main paper) as FedSPS-Local in the legends of plots, for the sake of clarity between the two approaches.}.
-All remarks we made about the choice of scaling parameter $c$, upper bound on stepsize $\gamma_b$ (including the smoothing technique for non-convex experiments, explained later in Section \ref{apx:nonconvex_experiments}), and $\ell_i^\star$ in the previous section on FedSPS also remain same here.
+All remarks we made about the choice of scaling parameter $c$, upper bound on stepsize $\gamma_b$, and $\ell_i^\star$ in the previous section on FedSPS also remain same here.
 As mentioned before, this method needs an extra hyperparameter $\gamma_0$, that is the stepsize across all clients until the first communication round.
 Empirically we found that setting $\gamma_0 = \gamma_0^0$, i.e.\ the local SPS stepsize for client $0$ at iteration $0$, works quite well in practice.
 This is explained by the fact that the SPS stepsizes have low inter-client and intra-client variance (Figure \ref{fig:mnist_convex_stepsizevis_apx}).
 Experimentally we find that FedSPS-Global converges almost identically to the locally adaptive FedSPS (Figure \ref{fig:plot_withsampling_mnistnc_and_convex} and Figure \ref{fig:add_convex_exp}).